Use AVWAP To See Who’s In Control

 Where To Anchor VWAP?

 Anchoring the Volume Weighted Average Price is where your personal trading style takes control.
-Depending on your timeframe and the type of trader you are determines where you should anchor the AVWAP.
+Depending on your timeframe and the type of trader you are determines where you should anchor the VWAP.

 Earnings Reactions